OpenSwitchNOS/openswitch-ops/docs/AAA_cli.md

 ```

 #### Description
 Create a TACACS+ or RADIUS server group.
+Then enter (config-sg) node

 #### Authority
 Admin user.